aqil2514/gamelingo-tools/src/components/Input/Button/README.md

 - children (Optional) {React.ReactNode}
 - withTemplate (Optional) {boolean}: If use this, template props shall be passed.
 Default: false;
 - template (Optional) {string}: Will throw an error if withTemplate props true and this is empty.
-[See here for available template] (/src/@types/components.d.ts)
+[See here for available template](/src/@types/components.d.ts)